 NEWS & VIEWS

-THE BELLA LAKESIDE GHOST by author John Charles Unger, published by GYPSY SHADOW PUBLISHING is my newest ebook and is due for release by the end of 2021.
+THE BELLA LAKESIDE GHOST by author John Charles Unger, published by GYPSY SHADOW PUBLISHING is my newest ebook.
+It's available on Amazon, Barnes and Noble and Gypsy Shadow Publishing.
 I am honored and owe it all to Mary Beth.

 My album Strings and Strangs was entered in Grammy 63.
 This is self-produced, self-created relaxing instrumental music.
 I'm on streaming sites such as Spotify and Soundcloud etc. I also sell CDs from the stage whenever performing.
 And thank you.